KDVN/doc/kdvn_openerp_guide.rst

 After displaying the needed Request of payment (to supplier), user can see the detail information of that Request of Payment by clicking on the R.O.P. line or clicking Form on the View mode switches.
 The screen will change to display the form view of that Request of Payment.
 The Form view of a Payment document to supplier includes the below content:
--       Request of payment No. : Internal control number, started with “IN”
+-       Request of payment No. : Internal control number, started with â€œINâ€�
 -       Date of request
 -       PO.
 No.: the related Purchase Order
 -       Project: Job No. & Job name